Elevator Safety Board

 Rules for Older Elevators: The Iowa Elevator Safety

-service mandates of the ASME A17.3 code for older elevators.
+of the American Society of Mechanical Engineers A17.3 code for older elevators.

 The Elevator Safety Board is a part of the

-Iowa Division of Labor Services.
+Iowa Division of Labor.
 The board sets fees for

 inspections, makes rules for elevators, hears appeals